stuart12/busylight-hass/README.md

 TODO:
 1. open the USB light with a given USB path (`1-2:1.0` for example) without enumerating all HID devices.
 How?
 2. handle colour changes
-3. handle any time of USB/HID light not just BlinkStickStrip
 3. use brighness to control the number of on leds?